javacc21/javacc21/README.md

 Thus, JavaCC 21 has an [INJECT statement](https://doku.javacc.com/doku.php?id=include) that allows you to *inject* Java code into any generated file (including <code>Token.java</code> or <code>ParseException.java</code>) thus doing away with the unwieldy *antipattern* of post-editing generated files.

 Aside from the lack of any ability to inject code into generated ASTXXX classes, legacy JJTree has another strangely half-baked aspect: *Tokens are not Nodes!*.
-Surely, the most natural thing would be to have Tokens implement the Node interface as well, so that you can build a tree in which the terminal nodes are the Token objects themselves.
+Surely, the most natural thing would be to have Tokens implement the Node API as well, so that you can build a tree in which the terminal nodes are the Token objects themselves.
 Well, as you might anticipate, JavaCC 21 does allow this.
-Also, by default, JavaCC 21 generates Token subclasses that represent the various types of Tokens.
+Also, by default, JavaCC 21 generates subclasses to represent the various Token types.
+(Again, this is the default, but can be turned off.)

 ## Better Generated Code

 JavaCC 21 generates more readable code generally.
 Certain things have been modernized significantly.
-Consider the Token.kind field in the Token.java generated by the legacy tool.
-That field is an integer and is also publicly accessible.
-In the Token.java file that JavaCC 21 generates, the Token.getType() returns a type-safe Enum and all of the code in the generated parser that previously used integers to represent the type of Token, now use type-safe Enums.
+Consider the <code>Token.kind</code> field in the <code>Token.java</code> generated by the legacy tool.
+That field is an integer and is also (contrary to well known best practices) publicly accessible.
+In the <code>Token.java</code> file that JavaCC 21 generates, the <code>Token.getType()</code> returns a [type-safe Enum](https://docs.oracle.com/javase/8/docs/api/java/lang/Enum.html) and all of the code in the generated parser that previously used integers to represent the type of Token, now use type-safe Enums.

 Code generated by legacy JavaCC gave just about zero information about where the generated code originated.
 Parsers generated by JavaCC 21 have line/column information (*relative to the real source file, the grammar file*) and they also inject information into the stack trace generated by ParseException that contain line/column information relative to the grammar file.

+If you want to compare side-by-side code generated by legacy JavaCC with that generated by JavaCC 21, [see this page](https://www.freemarker.es/2020/05/08/generatd-parsers-ymtd/).

 The current JavaCC 21 codebase itself is the result of a massive refactoring/cleanup.
 Code generation has been externalized to [FreeMarker](https://freemarker.es/) templates.
 To get an idea of what this looks like in practice, here is [the main template that generates Java code for grammatical productions](https://github.com/javacc21/javacc21/blob/master/src/main/resources/templates/java/ParserProductions.java.ftl).